 Letting People Do What They Love The Kimpton hotel chain continues to impress and amaze me.
 I just had a wonderful stay at the Alexis Hotel in Seattle.
 The staff was nothing short of amazing.
 I did some “mystery shopping” for this article, engaging with several employees to find out a little about their culture. […]

 The Kimpton hotel chain continues to impress and amaze me.
-I just had a wonderful stay at their Alexis Hotel in Seattle.
+I just had a wonderful stay at the Alexis Hotel in Seattle.
 The staff was nothing short of amazing.
-I did some “mystery shopping” for this article by engaging with several of the employees to find out a little about their culture.
+I did some “mystery shopping” for this article, engaging with several employees to find out a little about their culture.

-The general answer the employees gave me is that they love to service customers and Kimpton has given them the freedom to do so.
-The lesson here is that Kimpton has created a culture that encourages their employees to meet and exceed their guests’ expectations.
+The general answer the employees gave me is that they love to serve customers.
+Kimpton has given them the freedom to do so.
+The lesson here is that Kimpton has created a culture that encourages its employees to meet and exceed their guests’ expectations.
 Sometimes that means a little extra effort and even spending a little extra money to do so.
 Service doesn’t always come cheap, but if the result is creating a loyal customer, the investment into the guest’s experience pays off with large dividends.

-The concept of letting people do what they love and what they’re good at is powerful.
+The concept of letting employees do what they love using their unique talents and what they’re good at is powerful.
 It doesn’t have to be 100% of their job, although that would be nice.
 But there should be a part of everyone’s job that allows them to do what they love to do, exploiting their unique talents along the way.
-The result is a more engaged workforce that will work for your company, and most important, your customers.
+The result is a more engaged workforce that will work for your company and most importantly, your customers.